amzn/amazon-pay-api-sdk-php/README.md

 The first command above generates a private key and the second line uses the private key to generate a public key.

-To associate the key with your account, send an email to amazon-pay-delivery-notifications@amazon.com that includes (1) your *public* key and (2) your Merchant ID.
+To associate the key with your account, send an email to your Amazon Pay account manager, or to Amazon Pay merchant support, including (1) your *public* key and (2) your Merchant ID.
 Do not send your private key to Amazon (or anyone else) under any circumstance!

 In your Seller Central account, within 1-2 business days, the account administrator will receive a message that includes the public_key_id you will need to use the SDK.

 ## Namespace

-Namespace for this package is AmazonPayV2 so that there are no conflicts with the original Amazon Pay MWS SDK's that use the AmazonPay namespace.
+Namespace for this package is Amazon\Pay\API so that there are no conflicts with the original Amazon Pay MWS SDK's that use the AmazonPay namespace.

 ## Configuration Array